 better paying jobs are exported to China and India.
 This "wageless

-recovery" in most G7 countries, economic growth has failed to raise
+recovery" in most G7 countries results in economic growth that has

 with little pent-up demand.
-2005 will bring a rise in interest rates
+Further rises in interest rates

 borrow.
-If/when the US housing markets corrects, the question
+If/when the US housing markets corrects signficantly,

 Our advice to individuals and businesses is to increase cash flow

 (profits/income - expenses) by

 - There is the highest likelihood that the US